DPlugins-Archive/asura-docs/docs/guide/getting-started.md

 ### Older Databaser Support

-Asura recommend you to use the latest / in active maintanion version of database.
+Asura recommend you to use the latest / in active maintenance version of database.
 In case upgrading to latest version of database is not possible, you need to take manual action to allow Asura run.

 #### Column Data Type